 The Crime Laboratory Section, referred to as the Crime Lab, is responsible for forensic support of all Divisions and units of the Sheriff’s Office along with other Law Enforcement and Criminal Justice agencies from around Montgomery County.
-A Lieutenant and Sergeant supervise nine Crime Scene Investigators (CSIs), one Firearms Examiner, one Property and Evidence Supervisor, five full-time Evidence Technicians and Clerk, and one part-time CSI.
-The Lieutenant, Sergeant, and CSIs are certified peace officers.
+A Lieutenant and two Sergeants supervise nine Crime Scene Investigators (CSIs), one Firearms Examiner, one Property and Evidence Supervisor, six full-time Evidence Technicians and one Fingerprint/ID Clerk, and one deputy.
+The Lieutenant, Sergeants, CSIs, and deputy are certified peace officers.
 The Firearms Examiner, Property and Evidence Supervisor, Evidence Technicians and Clerks comprise the civilian staff.

 The Crime Lab has members who are recognized experts in fingerprint identification, blood spatter analysis, digital analysis, skeletal remains recovery, photography, firearm and toolmark examinations, crime scene investigation, evidence handling, evidence storage, and evidence disposition.
 Each investigator and technician regularly attends training seminars, conferences, and symposiums to remain current in techniques and procedures.
 Some courses taken over the year are:

 - Fingerprint Examination – Basic, Intermediate and Advanced,